Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Related work

+The Large-scale CelebFaces Attributes (CelebA) data set \cite{liu2018large} is a widely employed data set consisting of 202,599 face images featuring 10,177 celebrities.
 Each image is labeled according to the corresponding identity, in addition to 40 binary attributes depicting the appearance of the individual (e.g., eyeglasses, bangs, wearing hats, mustaches), among others.
 However, the CelebA data set was compiled by crawling images from the Internet, irrespective of the copyright ownership held by the owners of the images.
-Consequently, the availability of the CelebA data set is potentially at risk due to privacy concerns and copyright laws, particularly within the European Union \citep{rosati2019copyright}.
+Consequently, the availability of the CelebA data set is potentially at risk due to privacy concerns and copyright laws, particularly within the European Union \cite{rosati2019copyright}.

-The recently published DigiFace-1M data set \citep{bae2023digiface1m} comprises 1.22 million synthetic face images.
+The recently published DigiFace-1M data set \cite{bae2023digiface1m} comprises 1.22 million synthetic face images.
 It is divided into two parts: i) 720,000 images featuring 10,000 virtual identities (72 images per identity), and ii) 500,000 images encompassing 100,000 virtual identities (5 images per identity).
-Although this data set offers a substantial number of images, it lacks information regarding the distribution ratio between males and females or different age groups.
+Although this data set offers a substantial number of images, it lacks information regarding the distribution ratio between males and females or between different age groups.
 It is important to note that the sole purpose of this data set is to train FR models.
 However, it is worth considering that all the images in this data set are synthetically generated.
 This fact limits the data set's representativeness, as it does not accurately reflect real-world data.